 Q: How do I know what position I am on the waitlist and how many students are ahead of me?

 A: The system will tell you your position when you join the waitlist.
 After that, you aren’t able to view your position number on the waitlist.

 Q: I really need a particular class.
 Can I waitlist for more than one section of the same course?

-A: Unfortunately, this isn’t an option, If you are already in one section, what you can do is Swap and hope for a section which fits better into your schedule.
-This was described in FAQ #4.
-Also, you can only waitlist yourself for a total of 9 credits.
-If you are not enrolled in the course you can waitlist for more than one section of it.
+A: If you are already in one section, what you can do is Swap and hope for a section which fits better into your schedule.
+If you are already in one section, what you can do is Swap and hope for a section which fits better into your schedule.
+Keep in mind, you can only waitlist yourself for a total of 9 credits.

 Q: I am on a waitlist for a class, but I don’t need it anymore.
 How do I leave the waitlist?
 I don’t want to be enrolled by accident.

-A: This is easy, just go into CUNYfirst and request a Drop.
-You will be able to drop yourself from the waitlist just like you would drop from a regular class.
+A: Students are able to drop courses from the waitlist just like drop from a regular class in CUNYfirst.

 Q: Am I charged tuition for being on a waitlist?

 A: No, you are not charged while waiting.
 Of course, you will be required to pay the tuition and fees for any classes which are auto-enrolled.
 Please be sure to monitor your CUNYfirst account frequently so that you don’t miss any important payment due dates.